Sidal complex bioequivalence center ends the pending crisis of drugs regestration

 Transfer of 94 therapeutic categories from import to export among them cancer medications

-The National Agency for Pharmaceutical Products director, Dr. Cherif DELIH has established a green corridor for the Central Pharmacy of Hospitals, by putting their medications under control and releasing them whithin a framework not exceeding three days, due to their priority to ensure their continuous availability.
+The National Agency for Pharmaceutical Products General Manager, Dr. Cherif DELIH established a green corridor for the Central Pharmacy of Hospitals (PCH), by putting their medications under control and releasing them whithin a framework not exceeding three days, due to their priority to ensure their continuous availability.

-A shortage in supplying the Central Pharmacy stores with medications has been recorded due to your agency’s delay in releasing medications batches.
+A shortage in supplying the Central Pharmacy stores with medications has been recorded due to your agency’s delay in releasing medication batches.
 What is the reason behind this?

 What about temporary import permits for medications?